hugomarisco/one-click-hugo-cms/site/content/post/tempe-orek-basah-en/index.md

 ---
-title: WET TEMPE OREK
+title: TEMPE OREK (wet version)
 date: 2024-09-09T07:55:29.384Z
-description: “Orek tempe is a beloved Indonesian dish from Java, where tempe is diced or sliced and cooked with a unique blend of palm sugar and tamarind.
+description: “Tempe Orek is a beloved Indonesian dish from Java, where tempe is diced or sliced and cooked with a unique blend of palm sugar and tamarind.
   It’s a flavorful, savory classic that captures the heart of traditional Javanese cuisine.”